-The configuration block contains the configuration space for the Target controller.
-These registers include the ID registers, status and control registers, and the base address registers.
+The configuration block contains the configuration space for the Target+DMA Master controller.
+These registers include the ID registers, PCI status and control registers, the base address registers, and DMA configuration and status registers.

 I/O Signal Descriptions

 For the purposes of this data sheet, the following signal type definitions are used.